-Rosacea (roe-ZAY-she-uh) is a common skin condition that causes redness and visible blood vessels in your face.
-It may also produce small, red, pus-filled bumps.
-These signs and symptoms may flare up for a period of weeks to months and then diminish for a while.
-Rosacea can be mistaken for acne, an allergic reaction or other skin problems.
+Rosacea (roe-ZAY-she-uh) is a common skin condition that causes blushing or flushing and visible blood vessels in your face.
+It may also produce small, pus-filled bumps.
+These signs and symptoms may flare up for weeks to months and then go away for a while.
+Rosacea can be mistaken for acne, other skin problems or natural ruddiness.

 Products & Services

 - Eye problems.
-About half of the people who have rosacea also experience dry, irritated, swollen eyes and eyelids.
+Many people with rosacea also experience dry, irritated, swollen eyes and eyelids.
 This is known as ocular rosacea.
-In some people, rosacea's eye symptoms precede the skin symptoms.
+In some people, the eye symptoms precede the skin symptoms.

 - Enlarged nose.
-Rarely, rosacea can thicken the skin on the nose, causing the nose to appear bulbous (rhinophyma).
+Over time, rosacea can thicken the skin on the nose, causing the nose to appear bulbous (rhinophyma).
 This occurs more often in men than in women.

 When to see a doctor

-If you experience persistent redness of your face, see your doctor or a skin specialist (dermatologist) for a diagnosis and proper treatment.
+If you experience persistent symptoms of your face or eyes, see your doctor or a skin specialist (dermatologist) for a diagnosis and proper treatment.

 The cause of rosacea is unknown, but it could be due to an overactive immune system, heredity, environmental factors or a combination of these.
 Rosacea is not caused by poor hygiene and it's not contagious.

 - Hot drinks and spicy foods